CybercentreCanada/assemblyline_client/README.md

 #### Getting a key

-To get a key of a given bucket, you simply need to pass it it's ID
+To get a key of a given index, you simply need to pass it it's ID

     submission_details = al_client.submission("4nxrpBePQDLH427aA8m3TZ")